klstein7/nextjs-wordle-dev-day/docs/03-game-logic.md

   const charCount = new Map();

-  // Count character occurrences in the actual word
-  // This is similar to using Java streams in Spring Boot for (const char of actualWord) {
+  // Count character occurrences in the actual word for (const char of actualWord) {
     charCount.set(char, (charCount.get(char) || 0) + 1);
   }